adamtopaz/NodeGraph/README.md

 The `#group_graph` command will display the graph of the various groups and the dependencies between them.
 Clicking on a node in the group graph will show the graph associated to that group.

+# Weighted Sorries

+It is now possible to use `wsorry 37` to add a "weighted sorry" (with weight 37 in this case).
+The total weight of a given declaration is displayed in the information associated to any given node, and with `(w = 37)` in the declaration graph itself.